'How to Measure' for your sliding wardrobe doors

 Important: Please remember, we always need the MINIMUM height dimension of A, B or C. Measure carefully, so we don’t make your doors too big.
 Use the Maximum of width D or E (this is less critical than the height).
 If in doubt call or email us with your questions.

 Option 1: Fitting Floor to Ceiling and Wall to Wall:

 This is the easiest to measure and install.
 If you have skirting’s, you will need to remove a portion where the doors touch the wall, or install wall liners as in ‘Option 2’.

 We recommend this if you walls are not vertical, and floor is not flat (or if you are installing on top of carpet).
-We can supply wall and floor liners in 15mm or 18mm MFC in certain colours.
+We can supply wall and floor liners in 15mm or 18mm MFC in most colours.
 Pack out the liners to create vertical and horizontal surfaces.
 Calculate your measurements from inside the liners.

 Option 3: Wall to End Panels

 We have a range of 15 or 18mm MFC end panels, or alternatively, use MDF and decorate to exactly match your wall colour.
 End panels can be used in conjunction with ‘Wall and Floor Liners’ as shown in Option 2.

 Option 4: Using Infill’s

 For Openings Wider than 4555mm (Made to Measure Doors) or 3607mm (Standard Doors).
 Contact us direct for openings up to 5000mm as this is now possible.